What is Smishing and how do I protect myself?

 Smishing is the SMS version for phishing scams.
 Instead of receiving a scammy email, you get a scammy text message on your smartphone.

-“SMS” stands for “short message service” and is the technical term for the text messages you receive on you.
+"SMS" means "short message service" from "short message service" and is the technical term for the text messages you receive on your phone.

-If someone clicks on that link on their phone, they'll end up with one Amazon page.
-The website asks for his credit card details.
+If someone clicks on this link on their phone, they will end up with a fake Amazon page.
+The site requests your credit card information.

 It was just one example.
 An SMS scam could appear to come from your bank and ask you to provide login information.